bombasticSlacks/Aspirant/Game/Injury.md

 #### Stabilization
 Even if you aren’t trained in [Medicine](Medicine) and don't have the proper tools you may still attempt to stabilize someone's injuries.
 This is a very basic test which means they are no longer bleeding, their burns have been covered, etc. This is a [Medicine](Medicine) test with a modifier of 0.
 No matter the result of the skill test the person is no longer at risk of immediately dying, but they get an additional -1 to their [injury penalty](#Lingering%20Pain).

-#### Surgery
-If you have time you may also perform surgery on someone who has suffered lasting injuries to treat them.
-Surgery at a minimum requires a flat surface and surgical tools.
-However you receive a +2 for having surgical tools, a +2 for a sterile environment, a +1 for monitoring equipment and a +1 for taking double the time.
-If you have access to any replacement body parts they can be reapplied as part of surgery.
-Surgery takes 20 minutes per injury the person has sustained with chest injuries taking 2 times as long and head injuries taking 3 times as long.
-The total time in surgery is equal to the sum of all injuries.
-Surgery is in general a medical test at a -3 with an additional negative equal to the character's injury penalty.
-A successful surgery removes the negative a person is suffering however they will be at a -1 for an hour as they get out of their daze (this counts as administering medicine).
-If you fail a surgery test the person does not get better and counts as having a “failed surgery” when determining if they survive their injuries long term.

-#### Long Term Care
-If a person sleeps after becoming wounded or otherwise has a large amount of down time it is expected that a medical professional should take care of them.
-This is a [Medicine](Medicine) test which receives a +2 if you have access to a full medical facility.
-If you succeed on this test the person's injury negatives are reduced by 1 until the next evening.